 This page will be updated regularly throughout the strike

-The University and College Union (UCU), the trade union representing academic and support staff, has announced 3 days of strikes on:
+The University and College Union (UCU), the trade union representing academic and support staff, has announced they will be striking on the following days:

 Is uea(su) supporting the strike?: As a Union we back UCU members who did not choose for this dispute and must now engage in industrial action.
 The proposed changes will disproportionately affect young, new career starters; people like our students hoping to become academics and administrators.
 Some of our PhD students who teach, will be out on strike and will not be paid during that time, and these students are our members.
 Not all academic staff will be engaging in strike action, but those who are will also be unpaid during that time.

 How did the SU decide?
 This decision was taken by Union Council in 2018, when it passed policy to support UCU in its pension dispute.
 Council contains student reps from across UEA from Schools, Faculties, Sports Clubs, Societies and other student groups.

 What exactly does it mean that SU supports the strike?